lucretius-paper/lucretius/README.md

 	bash run_clients.sh
 ```

 `run_server.sh` will spin up the `LucRETius` server and `run_clients.sh` will start each application one by one and connect them to the server.
-Once all clients have been connected you can start `LucRETius` by hitting enter while on the server window.
+Once all clients have been connected you can start `LucRETius` by hitting ENTER while on the server window.

-NOTE: If you are running this from outside of a Docker image, make sure that you execute `scripts/run_experiments` as sudo (`sudo bash scripts/run_experiments.sh "${PWD}/data"`)
+NOTE: If you are running this from outside of a Docker image, make sure that you execute `scripts/run_experiments` as sudo (`sudo bash run_server.sh`/`sudo bash run_clients.sh`)

 ## Adding a custom benchmark